 withstatement without exception.
 The other cases will be rollbacked.

 Update the transaction context and return a context manager.
-The context will be restored when exiting the
+The context is restored when exiting the

 Clear the transaction context and return a context manager.
-The context will be restored when exiting the
+The context is restored when exiting the

 Modify the user of the transaction and return a context manager.